JULIELab/julielab-java-utilities/README.md

 *   Is **deactivated** by default: No checks will be performed unless the Java system property `de.julielab.prerequisitechecksenabled` is set to `true`.
 *   Can be used with the `Supplier` interface.
 This allows to quickly check a path within a given object, e.g. `PrerequisiteChecker.checkThat().notNull(ob).notNull(() -> ob.prop1).notNull(() -> ob.prop1.prop2).withNames("Base object), "Property 1", "Property 2).execute()`
 ### cache.*

+* **
+  NOTE**
+  requires
+  the
+  dependency `org.mapdb`:`mapdb`:`3.0.7`
+  for
+  the
+  actual
+  cache
+  implementation.
+  This
+  dependency
+  is
+  not
+  resolved
+  transitively
+  from
+  this
+  project.
+*
+The `CacheService`
+is
+a
+singleton
+that
+is
+configured
+once
+per
+application.
+It
+then
+offers `CacheAccess`
+objects
+for
+caching.
+*
+The `CacheService`
+is
+configured
+via
+a `CacheConfiguration`
+object.
+Possible
+settings
+include
+persistent
+caching,
+cache
+size,
+usage
+of
+a
+in-memory
+cache
+in
+addition
+to
+persistent
+caching,
+read-only
+access
+and
+the
+usage
+of
+remote
+caching (
+see
+the `CachServer`
+below)
+.
+*
+The `CacheAccess`
+objects
+provide
+a
+simple
+interface
+to
+an
+underlying `MapDB`
+cache.
+The
+´CacheMapSettings` can be used to pass configuration to the ` MapDB` implementation.
+*
+This
+package
+also
+offers
+the `CacheServer`
+which
+is
+a
+simple
+HTTP
+server
+to
+encapsulate
+persistent
+caches.
+The
+main
+advantage
+is
+that
+multiple
+clients
+can
+then
+access
+the
+same
+persistent
+cache.
+This
+is
+not
+possible
+otherwise
+because
+the
+cache
+files
+can
+only
+be
+opened
+by
+a
+single
+JVM.
+When
+setting
+remote
+caching
+to
+the `CacheConfiguration`
+and
+specifying
+host
+and
+HTTP
+port,
+the `CacheAccess`
+intances
+returned
+by
+the `CacheService`
+are `RemoteCacheAccess`
+objects.
+Otherwise,
+nothing
+is
+different
+from
+using
+local
+caching.
+* ### index.** **
-*   **NOTE** requires the dependency `org.mapdb`:`mapdb`:`3.0.7` for the actual cache implementation.
+  NOTE** requires the dependency `org.apache.lucene`:`lucene-core`:`8.9.0` `commons-io`:`commons-io`:`2.7` for the actual index implementation.
 This dependency is not resolved transitively from this project.
-*   The `CacheService` is a singleton that is configured once per application.
-It then offers `CacheAccess` objects for caching.
-*   The `CacheService` is configured via a `CacheConfiguration` object.
-Possible settings include persistent caching, cache size, usage of a in-memory cache in addition to persistent caching, read-only access and the usage of remote caching (see the `CachServer` below).
-*   The `CacheAccess` objects provide a simple interface to an underlying `MapDB` cache.
-The ´CacheMapSettings` can be used to pass configuration to the `MapDB` implementation.
-*   This package also offers the `CacheServer` which is a simple HTTP server to encapsulate persistent caches.
-The main advantage is that multiple clients can then access the same persistent cache.
-This is not possible otherwise because the cache files can only be opened by a single JVM.
-When setting remote caching to the `CacheConfiguration` and specifying host and HTTP port, the `CacheAccess` intances returned by the `CacheService` are `RemoteCacheAccess` objects.
-Otherwise, nothing is different from using local caching.
+*
+Useful
+when
+a
+large
+map
+is
+required
+that
+exceeds
+memory
+availability
+*
+Indexes
+keys
+and
+values
+in
+map-fashion
+into
+a
+Lucene
+index
+*
+Offers
+simple
+methods
+for
+retrieval
+*
+Offers
+in-memory
+Guava
+caching
+for
+speedup

 ### Span Utilities
 *   **NOTE** requires the dependency `org.apache.commons`:`org.apache.commons`:`3.8.1` for the `Range` class.
 This dependency is not resolved transitively from this project.